domenicquirl/comprehensive-rust/src/borrowing/borrowck.md

 <details>

+- The "outlives" rule was demonstrated previously when we first looked at references.
+We review it here to show students that the borrow checking is following a few different rules to validate borrowing.
 - Note that the requirement is that conflicting references not _exist_ at the same point.
 It does not matter where the reference is dereferenced.
 - The above code does not compile because `a` is borrowed as mutable (through